pletzer/mint/README.md

 ### Conservation Error

-The plot below shows the error of mimetic regridding error obtained by computing the closed line integral for each cell on the cubed-sphere, which can have highly distorted cells near the poles when using longitude-latitude coordinates.
+The plot below shows the error of mimetic regridding error obtained by computing the closed line integral for each cell on the cubed-sphere, which have highly distorted cells near the poles in longitude-latitude coordinates.
 ![alt Error of mimetic regridding](https://raw.githubusercontent.com/pletzer/mint/master/figures/regrid_edgesError.png)

 ### Computing flux integrals across irregular boundaries

-The two plots below show monthly averaged ocean data computed with the NEMO code (courtesy of Erik Behrens, NIWA).
-The `u` and `v` velocities are staggered according to Arakawa C. From these components, integrated fluxes are assigned to each horizontal cell face while integrating vertically over the depth of the ocean.
-The absolute value of the cell flux intensities are shown on a grey scale.
+The two plots below show monthly averaged ocean data computed with the [NEMO](https://www.nemo-ocean.eu/) code (courtesy of Erik Behrens, NIWA).
+The `u` and `v` velocities are staggered according to Arakawa C. From these components, vertically integrated fluxes are assigned to each horizontal cell face.
+The absolute value of the cell flux intensities are shown on a grey scale on the cell edges.

-Open and closed target lines are shown as blue lines.
-These represent surfaces extruding vertically.
+Open and closed target lines are shown as blue, representing vertically extruded surfaces.
 The total flux (water flow) is displayed at the bottom left of each picture in millions of cubic metres per second.
 The direction of the flow is indicated by the arrows.
 Note that the target lines can interesect land without the need for any form of masking - land has simply the property of zero flux (beige edges).

 Gulf Stream:
 ![alt Gulf Stream](https://raw.githubusercontent.com/pletzer/mint/master/figures/gulfStream.png)